Eric-Devv/ERIMTECH-AI/README.md

     ```
 3.  **Set up environment variables**:
     *   Copy `.env.example` to `.env.local`.
-    *   Fill in your Firebase configuration and AI API keys.
+    *   Fill in your Firebase configuration and AI API keys. **Remember to restart the dev server after changes.**
 4.  **Run Genkit development server (for AI flows)**:
     This command starts the Genkit developer UI, which allows you to test and inspect your AI flows.
     ```bash